DeMemeTree/Zephy/README.md

 ![Demo](https://github.com/DeMemeTree/Zephy/blob/master/demo/demo.gif)

 ## To-Do
-- [ ] Debug create wallet functionality (Currently freezes on invocation and I think its due to needed to setup the node first as its freezing on the genesis block fetch)
+- [ ] Debug create wallet functionality (Currently freezes on invocation.
+Monero seems fine so its a problem within the Zephyr codebase see current Issue #1)
 - [ ] Modify the helper lib to handle Zephyr/ZSD/ZRS
 - [ ] Improve Scripts/Automation of build pipeline
 - [ ] Create Testflight and run an MVP of the app with a group of people